-In this article we’ll go through the basics of web app security.
+In this post as part of our QA Consulting and Software Testing series, we’ll go through the basics of web app security.
 Don’t use the name part of your email as an app sign-in username, if your email is everywhere.
 Don’t make selfies with a password written on a whiteboard in the background.
 And don’t implement Captcha unless you absolutely have to!

 In our new Security 101 post (check out the previous post about Threat Modeling) we’ll touch upon the topic of brute force attacks and ways to defend against them.
 This type of attack is unfortunately common, but, thankfully, there are countermeasures that are relatively easy to take, though some of them often get either overlooked or overhyped.